Margretta, Lottie & Brian

-In 1994 the second sophomore dormitory was built, Lottie Hall.
+In 1994 the second sophomore dormitory, Lottie Hall, was built.
 The construction of this building was completely financed by Frank J Ardolf, Jr., who dedicated it to his late wife, Lottie Ardolf.
-Lottie houses 248 students in either single, double or four to six person suites.
+Lottie houses 248 students in either single, double, or four to six person suites.
 The dormitory has three floors and each has a certain theme which is demonstrated in structural design and furniture pieces.

 In 2009, a student health service was established on the ground level of Lottie Hall.
 To learn more, click on this link to view a powerpoint of the history of Campus Health Centers.